 If you can’t really “sum up” what your company does in just one word, or if your brand name is a little vague, you may want to purchase a longer URL to better explain what your purpose is.
 Let’s say you sell children’s clothing online, and the name of your business is “Pink Boutique.”
 To make your purpose and store identity a little clearer, you may choose something like pink-boutique-clothing.com instead of something shorter.

-Long domain names don’t really prohibit any kind of online sharing as they might have once done: since many popular services now shorten URLs, they don’t take up room in Twitter, or lengthen your shares on Facebook or Google+, so there’s no need to worry about your domain being too long… unless, of course, it’s more than three or four words.
+Long domain names don’t really prohibit any kind of online sharing as they might have once done: since many popular services now shorten URLs, they don’t take up room on Twitter, or lengthen your shares on Facebook or Google+, so there’s no need to worry about your domain being too long… unless, of course, it’s more than three or four words.

 The benefits of short URLs

-Shorter URLs, usually two words or less or A brand name, also have some very specific advantages.
+Shorter URLs, usually two words or fewer, or A brand name, also have some very specific advantages.
 Short domain names are easier to read, since they’re so concise, and they’re also easier to remember.
 Also, since they take up less room, they are easier to include on any printed material, like business cards or brochures.